United States–China Relations Act of 2000: Background

 China and the United States are some of world's largest economies, ranked 1st and 2nd, in terms of GDP (PPP).
 China as the world's largest exporter and the United States as the world's largest importer.
 They have so far been important pillars for the global economy.

 Formal diplomatic relations between the United States and the People's Republic of China were not established until 1979, and even afterwards, trade relations were hampered by the high tariff rates of the Smoot–Hawley Tariff Act of 1930.
 After the two governments settled asset claims dating from the Korean War in 1950, Congress temporarily granted China most favored nation status in 1980.
 However, Chinese-American trade was still hindered by the Jackson–Vanik amendment of 1974, which made trade with the United States contingent on certain human rights metrics.
 The Jackson–Vanik amendment enabled the president to issue an annual waiver, which were issued from 1980.
 However, this requirement was inconsistent with the rules of the World Trade Organization (WTO) that prohibit discrimination of members, so the United States opposed China's membership of WTO.

 By 1984, the United States had become China's third-largest trading partner, and China became America's 14th largest.
 However, the annual renewal of China's MFN status was constantly challenged by anti-Chinese pressure groups during US congressional hearings.
 For example, U.S. imports from China almost doubled within five years from $51.5 billion in 1996 to $102 billion in 2001.
 The American textile industry lobbied Congress for, and received, tariffs on Chinese textiles according to the WTO Agreement on Textiles and Clothing.
-In reaction to the 1989 Tiananmen Square protests' suppression, the Bush I administration and Congress imposed administrative and legal constraints on investment, exports, and other trade relations with China.
+In reaction to the 1989 Tiananmen Square protests and massacre, the Bush I administration and Congress imposed administrative and legal constraints on investment, exports, and other trade relations with China.

 In 1991, China only accounted for 1% of total imports to the United States.
 The Clinton presidency from 1992 started with an executive order (128590) that linked renewal of China's MFN status with seven human rights conditions, including "preservation of Tibetan indigenous religion and culture" and "access to prisons for international human rights organizations"—Clinton reversed this position a year later.
 Other challenges to Sino-American relations in this decade included the Cox Committee investigations against supposed nonprofit involvement in "promoting communism", the persecution of Taiwanese-American scientist Wen Ho Lee for unproven allegations of espionage for the PRC, and the 1999 United States bombing of the Chinese embassy in Belgrade.
 But relations warmed after the September 2001 initiation of the War on Terror.